Skip to content

 A Dry Salem

-But it wasn’t just Satan, the loss of the charter, and clashes with the native american population.
+But it wasn’t just Satan, the loss of the charter, and clashes with the Native American population.
 A drought in 1691 severely limited the food stores in Salem for the following year.
 And the winter of 1692 is infamously one of the worst on record.

 So by the time the events that would lead to the trials began, you can hardly imagine the sheer volume of pressure that was on every single person surrounding Tituba.
 No doubt, every moment was electric, every morning made anxious by the constant and mounting threats encroaching on all sides.